weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 Most importantly, you should be familiar with the commands you need to use in order to create Virtual Machines and create and start containers on them using the seamlessly integrated Docker API {{ weaveproxy }}.

-Proceed to part 2, where we will look at how to setup multiple Virtual Machines, using Docker Swarm to schedule containers, and most importantly using the [Weave Net](/net) to provide transparent connectivity across multiple Docker hosts, with [Weave Run](/run) enabling service discovery via DNS.
+Proceed to Part 2, where we will look at how to setup multiple Virtual Machines, using Docker Swarm to schedule containers, and most importantly using the [Weave Net](/net) to provide transparent connectivity across multiple Docker hosts, with [Weave Run](/run) enabling service discovery via DNS.

-You can easily adapt these examples and use them as a templates in your own implementation.
+You can easily adapt these examples and use them as templates in your own implementation.
 We would be very happy to hear any of your thoughts or issues via [email](help@weave.works) or [Twitter](https://twitter.com/weaveworks).

 ## Further Reading